2001 Austrian Grand Prix: Race

 The 71-lap, 307.146 km race took place in the afternoon from 14:00 Central European Summer Time (UTC+02:00) before 76,000 spectators.
-The weather at the start was dry and clear, with the air temperature from 18 to 19 C and the track temperature between 18 and 32 C; forecasts four days beforehand predicted rain showers and lower ambient and track temperatures.
+The weather at the start was dry and warm, with the air temperature from 18 to 19 C and the track temperature between 18 and 32 C; forecasts four days beforehand predicted rain showers and lower ambient and track temperatures.
 At the start, both Jordan cars of Frentzen, Trulli, Häkkinen's McLaren and Heidfeld's Sauber were stationary on the grid with launch control system faults.
 That prompted several drivers to swerve to prevent a pile-up.
 In the meantime, Montoya moved ahead of the slow starting Michael Schumacher for the lead since the starting grid provided more grip than the pit lane exit on which Schumacher's launch control system had been tuned.
 Ralf Schumacher then got past the Ferrari driver to move into second on the approach to turn one.
 Coulthard made a fast getaway, moving from seventh to fifth after Michael Schumacher held him off into first turn.
 At the first lap's conclusion, the safety car was deployed since track marshals were unable to clear the grid of stranded cars in time for all of the circulating drivers to come by at racing speed.
 Of the stalled cars, Frentzen retired with a broken gearbox, Häkkinen did a solitary exploratory lap once the safety car was withdrawn at the end of lap three before retiring and Trulli and Heidfeld began from the pit lane.
 Some mechanics had attempted to illegally restart the stalled cars in the pit lane's fast lane.

 Juan Pablo Montoya (pictured in 2014) led the first 16 laps until he ran wide defending from Michael Schumacher.

 Montoya maintained the lead over his teammate Ralf Schumacher in second and Michael Schumacher in third after the safety car drove into the pit lane at lap three's conclusion.
 On lap four, Verstappen overtook Räikkönen and Irvine to move to sixth as he set an early fastest lap of 1 minute and 14.059 seconds because he was on a light fuel load.
 That same lap, Fisichella joined the list of retirees by his race engineer instructing him over the radio to enter the pit lane with a misfiring engine.
 Verstappen then bettered his own fastest lap to a 1-minute and 13.282 seconds on the following lap as he passed Coulthard for fifth.
 During the fifth lap, Trulli went into final corner's gravel trap, and Heidfeld overtook him for 18th.
 An attempt by Barrichello to pass his teammate Michael Schumacher on lap six almost resulted in contact at the second turn.
 That allowed Verstappen to challenge Barrichello; he could not overtake him.
 On lap seven, Panis passed Irvine for seventh and stopped a counterattack from the latter.